ChinoCribioli/AlgorithmicProblems/LowestCommonParent/statement.md

 # Context

-This is my resolution to an algorithmic problem called Lowest Common Parent, which I had to solve in the context of an interview process.
+This is my resolution to an algorithmic problem called Lowest Common Parent (also known as Lowest Common Ancestor, or LCA), which I had to solve in the context of an interview process.
 The problem setup consists of a tree and the task is to, given two nodes in the tree, efficiently compute their first common ancestor.
 This solution was implemented in C++ and took less than 2 hours.

 # Challenge - FindParent